 Yes.
 This depends on where you’re located but if it’s a place where clouds are rare during the summer, make the most out of the days that have them.

-This isn’t the biggest issue here in Northern Norway but we do (on rare occasions) have periods where we don’t see a cloud in several weeks.
+This isn’t the biggest issue here in the Lofoten Islands, but we do (on rare occasions) have periods where we don’t see a cloud in several weeks.
 Whenever there’s an overcast or partly cloudy day in the forecast, you should be ready to take advantage of it.

-Clouds aren’t only good for colorful sunrises and sunsets, they also make it easier to photograph forests and rivers and give a softer light throughout the day.
+Clouds are good for colorful sunrises and sunsets, but they also make it easier to photograph forests and rivers and give softer light throughout the day.

 #4 Photograph the Blue Hour